 - Earn a monthly salary equivalent to at least twice the California minimum wage for full-time employment.6

-In addition, California laws on lunch breaks generally do not apply to workers qualify as independent contractors.
+In addition, California laws on lunch breaks generally do not apply to workers who qualify as independent contractors.
 There are a number of factors that are used to determine whether a worker is an employee or an independent contractor.
-Workers hired as an independent contractor may actually be in an employment relationship with the employer and protected by California wage/hour, lunch break, and labor laws.
+Workers hired as independent contractors may actually be in an employment relationship with the employer and protected by California wage/hour, lunch break, and labor laws.

 Example: Johnson is hired by an employer for an “independent contractor” job.
 Johnson enters into a contract for the job, describing his position as an independent contractor.
 Johnson’s employer tells Johnson that he is an independent contractor and not eligible for a lunch break.

 However, because of the control Johnson’s employer has over the job, Johnson would be considered an employee.
 Johnson may be eligible for a lunch break under California labor laws in spite of the terms of the contract and what the employer said.

 Lunch break requirements of the California Labor Code do not apply to certain unionized employees.
 This includes unionized workers in certain industries with a collective bargaining agreement that provides other lunch breaks requirements.
 In California, these industries may include:

 - Broadcasting industry

 - Commercial drivers

 - Electrical, gas, or public utility companies7

 In general, your employer is not required to pay you for your lunch break.
 An employer is required to provide a lunch break if the employee is working for 5 or more hours in a shift but the employer does not have to pay the employee for the break time.
 Some employers may provide a paid lunch break to employees but it is not required for non-exempt employees under California labor laws.